Submit Article

 • Coram: Andrew Ang J

-• Counsel for Plaintiff: Pradeep G Pillai, Debby Lim and Lareina Tay (Shook Lin & Bok LLP)
+• Counsel for Appellant: Pradeep G Pillai, Debby Lim and Lareina Tay (Shook Lin & Bok LLP)

-• Counsel for Defendant: Daniel Koh, Dawn Noeline Tan and Dolly Er (Eldan Law LLP)
+• Counsel for Respondent: Daniel Koh, Dawn Noeline Tan and Dolly Er (Eldan Law LLP)

 Summary

-In OMG Holdings Pte Ltd v Pos Ad Sdn Bhd [2011] SGHC 246, the High Court (Andrew Ang J) dealt with a commercial dispute arising from a chain of licensing arrangements for in-store advertising products and systems used in supermarkets.
-The plaintiff licensor, OMG Holdings Pte Ltd (formerly ActMedia Asia Pte Ltd), sued for arrears of royalty payments under a 2004 licence agreement.
-The defendant licensee, Pos Ad Sdn Bhd (a Malaysian company), did not dispute that it had failed to pay the outstanding royalties.
-Instead, it mounted counterclaims alleging fraudulent misrepresentation, illegality/public policy (including an argument that a post-termination restraint was an unreasonable restraint of trade), and related tortious claims including passing off.
+In OMG Holdings Pte Ltd v Pos Ad Sdn Bhd [2011] SGHC 246, the High Court addressed a complex commercial dispute arising from a series of licensing agreements for in-store advertising systems.
+The Plaintiff, OMG Holdings Pte Ltd (formerly ActMedia Asia Pte Ltd), sued the Defendant, Pos Ad Sdn Bhd, for arrears of royalty payments under a 2004 licence agreement.
+The Defendant did not dispute non-payment but mounted extensive counterclaims, alleging fraudulent misrepresentation, wrongful termination of the 2004 Agreement, and that a post-termination clause (clause 9.3) constituted an unreasonable restraint of trade.
+The Defendant also raised a tortious claim of passing off.

 What Were the Facts of This Case?

-The plaintiff, OMG Holdings Pte Ltd, provided in-store advertising programs and products.
-It had previously been known as ActMedia Asia Pte Ltd. The defendant, Pos Ad Sdn Bhd, provided advertising media services to brand owners for marketing products in supermarkets across Malaysia.
-The dispute concerned the defendant’s use of a licensed “ActMedia system” (described in the judgment as the “Licensed System”) and the royalties payable for that use.
+The Plaintiff, OMG Holdings Pte Ltd, a Singapore-incorporated company, provided in-store advertising programmes and products.
+It was formerly known as ActMedia Asia Pte Ltd. The Defendant, Pos Ad Sdn Bhd, a Malaysian company, offered advertising media services to brand owners for marketing products in supermarkets across Malaysia.
+The core of the dispute revolved around the Defendant's use of a licensed "ActMedia system" (referred to as the "Licensed System") and the associated royalty payments.

-On 30 June 1993, the plaintiff entered into a master licence agreement with a Canadian company, ActMedia Canada Inc (“ActMedia Canada”).
-Under that master licence, ActMedia Canada licensed to the plaintiff an exclusive right to use the Licensed System within multiple territories, including Singapore, Indonesia, Philippines, Thailand, Malaysia and Hong Kong.
-In return, the plaintiff paid quarterly royalty fees to ActMedia Canada.
-The plaintiff then sub-licensed the rights to the defendant under a sub-licence agreement dated 1 July 1993 (the “1993 Agreement”).
+The relationship began on 30 June 1993 when the Plaintiff entered into a master licence agreement with ActMedia Canada Inc ("ActMedia Canada").
+This agreement granted the Plaintiff exclusive rights to use the Licensed System in several countries, including Singapore, Indonesia, Philippines, Thailand, Malaysia, and Hong Kong, in exchange for quarterly royalty fees.
+The Plaintiff subsequently sub-licensed these rights to the Defendant under a sub-licence agreement dated 1 July 1993 (the "1993 Agreement").

-In 2000, the parties signed a Surrender of Licence Agreement (the “Surrender Agreement”) which provided that the sub-licence would be surrendered absolutely effective from 22 April 1999, due to the termination of the master licence agreement between the plaintiff and ActMedia Canada.
-As a result, the 1993 Agreement was surrendered and replaced by a new agreement dated 1 July 2002 (the “2002 Agreement”), under which the plaintiff licensed to the defendant certain in-store advertising products and programmes.
-The 2002 Agreement later expired and was replaced by an agreement dated 1 July 2004 (the “2004 Agreement”).
+In 2000, the parties executed a Surrender of Licence Agreement (the "Surrender Agreement"), which stipulated that the 1993 Agreement would be surrendered absolutely, effective from 22 April 1999, due to the termination of the Master Licence Agreement between the Plaintiff and ActMedia Canada.
+The 1993 Agreement was then replaced by a new agreement dated 1 July 2002 (the "2002 Agreement"), under which the Plaintiff licensed certain in-store advertising products and programmes to the Defendant.
+This 2002 Agreement later expired and was superseded by an agreement dated 1 July 2004 (the "2004 Agreement").

-The plaintiff’s claim was straightforward on the core monetary issue: it sued for arrears of outstanding royalty payments under the 2004 Agreement for the period December 2007 to December 2008, amounting to RM967,753.45 as at 31 December 2008.
-It was not disputed that the defendant had not paid this sum.
-The plaintiff also claimed that after termination of the 2004 Agreement on 30 October 2007, the defendant continued to use the products or copies of the products in breach of clause 9.3 of the 2004 Agreement.
-Accordingly, the plaintiff sought an account of revenue and profit generated from the continued use and an injunction restraining further use.
+The Plaintiff's primary claim was for arrears of outstanding royalty payments under the 2004 Agreement, amounting to RM967,753.45 for the period of December 2007 to December 2008.
+It was undisputed that the Defendant had not paid this sum.
+The Plaintiff also alleged that, following the termination of the 2004 Agreement on 3 March 2009, the Defendant continued to use the Licensed System or copies thereof in breach of clause 9.3 of the 2004 Agreement.
+Consequently, the Plaintiff sought an account of revenue and profit generated from this continued use and an injunction to restrain further use.

 How Did the Court Analyse the Issues?

-On fraudulent misrepresentation, the court began by restating the elements required to prove the tort-like contractual remedy of fraudulent misrepresentation.
-The judge referred to Panatron Pte Ltd v Lee Cheow Lee [2001] 2 SLR(R) 435, following the classic formulation in Bradford Building Society v Borders [1941] 2 All ER 205.
-The elements include: (1) a representation of fact made by words or conduct; (2) made with the intention that it should be acted upon by the plaintiff (or a class including the plaintiff); (3) proof that the plaintiff acted upon the false statement; (4) proof of damage suffered as a result; and (5) knowledge of falsity, wilfulness, or absence of genuine belief in truth.
+The court systematically addressed each of the Defendant's counterclaims and defences, beginning with the allegations of fraudulent misrepresentation.
+Andrew Ang J reiterated the five elements required to prove fraudulent misrepresentation, citing Panatron Pte Ltd v Lee Cheow Lee [2001] 2 SLR(R) 435, which followed the classic formulation in Bradford Building Society v Borders [1941] 2 All ER 205.
+These elements include a false representation of fact, made with intent to be acted upon, actual reliance by the plaintiff, resulting damage, and knowledge of falsity or absence of genuine belief in truth.

 What Was the Outcome?